 Deploy code to Cloud Run #

-As everything is integrated and authenticated.
-To deploy the code (even without dockerizing) you can run the following gcloud command and it will deploy the app to Google Cloud Run from the source.
-As this is a Node.js application which is one of the supported languages to be from source by Google Cloud Run, it will work even without having a Dockerfile.
+Since everything is integrated and authenticated, to deploy the code (even without dockerizing) you can run the following gcloud command, and it will deploy the app to Google Cloud Run from the source.
+Because this is a Node.js application, which is one of the supported languages for source-based deployment by Google Cloud Run, it will work even without having a Dockerfile.

 You will see a Cloud Run URL ending with .run.app where the app is running now.